 - High-level summary of your financial projections

 - Revenues for your first year

 - The growth rate for a few years down the line

 - Net income for the year

 Take a look at your financial projection and pick the most impressive metrics.
-Do not go into lengthy details, you have a whole section in business plan to explain the same.
+Do not go into lengthy details, you have a whole section in the business plan to explain the same.

 5. Write Your Executive Summary After You Complete Your Business Plan Writing

-You might scratch your head and spend unnecessary labor if you try writing your executive summary first.
+You might scratch your head and spend unnecessary labour if you try writing your executive summary first.
 It’s supposed to be an essence of your business plan, so how do you write your summary if you don’t have your plan ready?

 For this reason, writing your business plan, in the end, is more feasible.
 You know what your business plan contains, and can easily construct its gist.
 Just pick the key points that show your business in a good light and move on.